YaredBachaGari/YaredGari-McKinsey-Multiverse-Portfolio/README.md

 </p>

   <p>
   Within this repository, you will discover a compilation of projects that exemplify my skills on the design and implementation of web applications, while following all software life cycle phases.
 These projects reflect my progress throughout a 15-month apprenticeship with Multiverse as well as Mckinsey & Company between 2022 and 2023.
 Furthermore, I have also included a selected personal projects for showcase.
-When you open each projects you will find a brief about the project, technologies i used, acquired skillsets and instructions to run the project on your machine.
+When you open each projects you will find a brief about the project,features, technologies i used, skill competencies and instructions to run the project on your machine.
   </p>
 </div>